In-patient luxury rehab center in Thailand

 What are the effects of chocolate addiction?

-Addictive behavior around sugary foods may result in health problems.
 The effects of chocolate addiction are listed below.

 • Long-term effects: Overconsumption of chocolate may lead to long-term health risks, including acid reflux, heartburn, fast heartbeat, and sleep problems.
 The cocoa in chocolate is acidic and may cause gastrointestinal issues, including acid reflux and heartburn.
+The caffeine content of cocoa may also result in side effects such as sleeplessness and a fast heartbeat.

 Chocolate-addiction-effects